cutterbuck/python-sets-readme-jake/README.md

 A list contains all of the characters, whereas a set collects each character only once.

 #### 2) Elements are immutable

-Although a set can be operated upon as we will see soon, its constituent elements cannot be alterable objects.
-For example, a set's elements cannot be lists, dictionaries, or other sets because these objects can be changed.
+Although a set itself is changeable, as we will see later on, its constituent elements must be immutable.
+For example, a set's elements cannot be lists, dictionaries, or other sets because these objects can be altered.
 The code below produces a TypeError:

 ```python
 teams = set((["Yankees", "Red Sox", "Blue Jays"], ["Mets", "Phillies", "Nationals"]))
 ```

-However, you can make a set of multiple tuples because tuples are immutable.
+However, you can make a set of multiple tuples.
 Think of tuples as lists that cannot be altered.
 They are created with parentheses ```()``` instead of square brackets ```[]```.

 ```python
 teams = set((("Yankees", "Red Sox", "Blue Jays"), ("Mets", "Phillies", "Nationals")))